MicrosoftDocs/powerapps-docs/powerapps-docs/maker/dev-community-plan.md

   - PowerApps
 ---
 # Power Apps Community Plan: a free development environment for individual use
-If you want to build skills and learn more about PowerApps, Power Automate, and the Common Data Service, the Power Apps Community Plan is the right plan for you.
+If you want to build skills and learn more about Power Apps, Power Automate, and the Common Data Service, the Power Apps Community Plan is the right plan for you.
 The Power Apps Community Plan gives you a free development environment for individual use, where you can:

 * Learn to build business apps and workflows with the full functionality of Power Apps and Power Automate.
 * Connect to any data source by using our 100+ [out of the box connectors](./canvas-apps/connections-list.md) or by creating your own [custom connectors](./canvas-apps/register-custom-api.md).